Foreign tax paid on trade income: limitation on credit: 1998 legislation - detail

 ICTA88/S798 (2A) ensures that, following the introduction by FA96 of the loan relationship legislation, prior to the FA98 changes, Section 798 applies only where the lender’s expenditure is brought into account in accordance with FA96/S82 (2), that is where the company is a party to the loan relationship in question for the purposes of a trade carried on by it.

 For income within the FA98 rules, Section 798 applies where the income is part of a trade carried on by the taxpayer or is income of an associate or a connected company participating in a scheme one of the main purposes of which is to avoid the Section 798 restriction.

 It should be noted that, prior to the FA98 changes, the legislation refers to profits brought into charge to Income Tax or Corporation Tax.
 There is no specific reference to the Schedule under which those profits fall to be assessed.
 The effect of taking the three conditions in ICTA88/S798 (1) together is to restrict application of the legislation to persons whose profits are derived from trading activities that include lending to non-residents.
 Such profits are normally assessed under as trading income, although in the rare case where the activities are performed wholly overseas the profits are assessed as foreign income.
 The legislation is framed in such a way that it applies to any business, corporate or otherwise, in whose hands foreign loan interest constitutes a trading receipt.
 The legislation thus applies principally (but not exclusively) to banks, including UK branches of foreign banks.

 Following FA98, the legislation refers to income included in `the profits of a trade’, and thereby continues to cover assessable foreign income.

-Any case where relevant income is derived by a non-trading associate and it is claimed that Section 798 does not apply should be referred to CTIAA Business International Outward Investment team.
+Any case where relevant income is derived by a non-trading associate and it is claimed that Section 798 does not apply should be referred to CSTD Business, Assets & International Base Protection Policy team.